 Yes – Pollination is Required or Beneficial

-The fruits listed below are the food crops we grow that need some form of pollination, meaning some way for the pollen to be delivered from the anther to the stigma, either by insect or wind.
+The fruits listed above are the food crops we grow that need some form of pollination, meaning some way for the pollen to be delivered from the anther to the stigma, either by insect or wind.

 Even if the plant is self-fertile or self-pollinating, it’s usually best for pollen to be exchanged between varieties for better quality and abundance.